saratrajput/my_learnings/Rust/LearnRustByBuildingRealApplications/README.md

   * To do that at compile time, it will generate a new function, and if we call the same function elsewhere with a file, it will generate a new function which works with files instead of Tcp stream.
 This way we have a lot of functions.
   * It is the preferred approach.
   * The compile time is slow with this approach.

+### 55. Custom Traits

+* Instead of building the response in the server itself, we can let the caller of the server provide a custom handler for requests.